msfjarvis/msfjarvis.dev/content/posts/making-a-bluetooth-adapter-work-on-linux.md

 You're gonna need 1) a GUI to handle BT devices, b) the PulseAudio module for Bluetooth.
 For the GUI I used [blueberry](http://packages.linuxmint.com/search.php?release=ulyana&section=main&keyword=blueberry), and [pulseaudio-module-bluetooth](https://packages.ubuntu.com/focal/pulseaudio-module-bluetooth) for PulseAudio support.

-I did `apt install -y blueberry pulseaudio-module-bluetooth` to get these on Linux Mint, you can do whatever your distro's preferred package handling method is.
+I did `apt install -y blueberry pulseaudio-module-bluetooth` to get these on Linux Mint, you should use whatever your distro's preferred package management interface is.

 ### Fixing up the kernel (optional)

 I mentioned earlier that I run a very slimmed down config, which means nothing that I didn't already use was enabled.
-This included Bluetooth, so I went ahead and enabled all the configs for it [here](https://msfjarvis.dev/g/linux/992c2d8bce8b).
-If everything works out, your dmesg should contain these lines
+This included Bluetooth, so I went ahead and enabled all the configs for it [here](https://msfjarvis.dev/g/linux/992c2d8bce8b), then installed the new kernel and rebooted into it.
+You shouldn't need to do this if you do not run a custom kernel.
+To be completely sure, check your dmesg for Bluetooth initialization logs:

 ```shell
 $ dmesg | rg Bluetooth